Evoke-PHP/Evoke-PHP/README.md

 ## Website
 EvokePHP(http://www.evokephp.com)
-You can view the complete documentation for the framework here.
+You can view the complete documentation for the library here.

 ## Documentation
 Full documentation is available on the website.
 The documentation can also be built from the source code using doxygen.

 ## License
-Evoke-PHP-Framework is released under the MIT License.
+Evoke-PHP is released under the MIT License.
 See the LICENSE file.

 ## Contact
 Questions or comments are encouraged.
 Join the team.
 I would like to add your name here!